-The term “complainant” means any person who submits a charge alleging that a student violated the Monterey Institute Student Code of Conduct.
-When a student believes that s/he has been a victim of another student’s misconduct, the student who believes s/he has been a victim will have the same rights under this Student Code of Conduct as are provided to the complainant, even if another member of the Monterey Institute community submitted the charge itself.
+The term “complainant” means any person who submits a charge alleging that a student violated the Middlebury Institute Student Code of Conduct.
+When a student believes that s/he has been a victim of another student’s misconduct, the student who believes s/he has been a victim will have the same rights under this Student Code of Conduct as are provided to the complainant, even if another member of the Institute community submitted the charge itself.

 The term “accused student” means any student accused of violating this Student Code of Conduct.